Pycnanthemum virginianum (Virginia Mountain Mint)

 Fruit: Fruit type: seed without plume

-[photo of fruit] Each flower produces 4 1-seeded nutlets.
+[photo of fruit] The persistent calyx holds 4 black 1-seeded nutlets.

 Notes:

-The leaves are strongly aromatic when crushed.
-Mature plants may have many branches and take on a bushy appearance.
-A similar species, Narrow-leaved Mountain Mint (Pycnanthemum tenuifolium), has a hairless stem and leaves not more than ¼ inch wide.
-It is not known to be in Minnesota but is present in Wisconsin.
+I love walking through a patch of Mountain Mint—the leaves are wonderfully aromatic when crushed.
+In the wild, it is most often found in moist to wet soil, including prairie swales, wet meadows and fens, but may be found in drier conditions as well.
+It does very well in my suburban garden.
+A similar species, Narrow-leaved Mountain Mint (Pycnanthemum tenuifolium), has a hairless stem and leaves not more than ¼ inch wide; it is not known to be in Minnesota but is present in Wisconsin.

 Native Plant Nurseries, Restoration and Landscaping Services ↓